VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Scotch Graph Collection cfe6f105da3a4c699fa3e02ca1f6e88a.md

 Note: Collection consisting of graphs from various sources including topological meshes, meshes related to physical problems (fluid dynamics, structural mechanics, combinatorial optimization), and interprocess communication graphs for a parallel computing implementation of a factorization solver.
 Origin Notes: The https://gitlab.inria.fr/scotch/scotch is produced by the https://www.labri.fr/perso/pelegrin/scotch/ whose goal is to study static mapping by the means of graph theory, using “divide and conquer'' graph bipartitioning heuristics.
-The original link to the data http://www.labri.u-bordeaux.fr/Equipe/PARADIS/Member/pelegrin/graph is broken. graph features handled: large, mesh
+The original link to the data http://www.labri.u-bordeaux.fr/Equipe/PARADIS/Member/pelegrin/graph is broken. graph features handled: Large, Mesh
 Graph features in papers: generic,large
 Origin Paper: Scotch and PT-Scotch Graph Partitioning Software: An Overview (https://www.notion.so/Scotch-and-PT-Scotch-Graph-Partitioning-Software-An-Overview-2845b7c5cbc14fa8a02acfbc1e3a28ef?pvs=21), PT-Scotch: A tool for efficient parallel graph ordering (https://www.notion.so/PT-Scotch-A-tool-for-efficient-parallel-graph-ordering-bb06d1044c6b4029a1216c60eb23de18?pvs=21)
 Originally found at: https://wotug.org/parallel/libraries/communication/scotch/Graphs/